Greek railway signalling: Switch points

 Most switch points, especially those located in stations and marshaling yards, are equipped with a position indicator (Signal 31), which is directly connected to the points operation mechanism.
 When the points are set to the through track, it displays an orange rectangle to the facing-point movements and a white rectangle to trailing-point movements.
-When the points are set to the diverging route, the indicator displays a diagonal arrow to the facing-point movements and a white circle to the trailing-point movements.
+When the points are set to the diverging route, the indicator displays a diagonal arrow to the facing-point movements and a white disk to the trailing-point movements.

 Athens Metro signalling

 Athens metro line 1 of Athens Metro signalling.